new92/IGFI/README.md

 # 🛑 TEMPORARILY SUSPENSION OF IGFOLLOWERSINCREASER 🛑
-Due to numerous reports about issues with the login procedure and subsequent bugs, we have decided to temporarily suspend IGFollowersIncreaser for a few days to address and resolve all the existing problems.
-Please refrain from using these versions as they are currently unstable.
+<b>Due to numerous reports about issues with the login procedure and subsequent bugs, we have decided to temporarily suspend IGFollowersIncreaser for a few days to address and resolve all the existing problems.
+Please refrain from using these versions as they are currently unstable.</b>